Liu Yu (political scientist)

 Liu Yu (born 24 December 1975) is a Chinese writer and political scientist.
-She is an associate professor of political science at Tsinghua University in Beijing.
+She is a professor of political science at Tsinghua University in Beijing.
 A prominent spokeswoman for Chinese liberalism, Liu's book Details of Democracy, an introduction of the workings of American democracy to a Chinese audience, was acclaimed as a creative and well-written cornerstone of the ideological movement.

 Early life and career

 Liu was born 24 December 1975 in Poyang County, Jiangxi.
 She received her Bachelor's and Master's degrees in political science from Renmin University of China in Beijing's Haidian District in 1996 and 1999 respectively.
 From 2000 to 2007, she lived in the United States, where she attained a PhD in political science from Columbia University and was a postdoctoral researcher at Harvard University in the Fairbank Center for Chinese Studies.
 From 2007 to 2010, she was a lecturer at the University of Cambridge.

 Liu began blogging about and discussing politics online in 2000.
 She emerged as a writer of web fiction in the early 2000s, serialising her novel Lonely as a Planet (孤独得像一颗星球) in 2003; the work became popular amongst American internet readers.
 Lonely as a Planet and her later work So, Where is Love? (那么，爱呢) were later published in China to little acclaim.
 In 2004, she began writing political commentary in the Chinese media under the pseudonym "Drunken Piano" (醉钢琴).
 Liu developed a reputation as a "cynical, angry youth" who drew a significant fanbase.
 Commentators also described her writing style as unusual for a female author.
 Nonetheless, Liu shunned media attention, going as far as to call seeking a fanbase "shameful".